 Those with a bigger budget might be interested in looking at semi-detached and detached housing options which are more likely to be found in outlying suburbs or the countryside that surrounds Utrecht.
 These properties tend to have more spacious rooms and ample garden space.

 Finding accommodation in Utrecht

 Expats who’ve been hired to work for a large international company based in Utrecht are likely to find that their employer will provide some assistance when it comes to house hunting.
 Often, this includes support from an external relocation company in the Netherlands.

-For those going it alone, the best place to start the housing search would be online property portals.
+For those going it alone, the best place to start the house search would be online property portals.
 Anyone planning on relocating to Utrecht can use online resources to get an idea of the type of property options available to them and the price of rentals.

 However, considering the competition for property in Utrecht, combined with the language barrier that might be encountered by those that don’t speak Dutch, using a real estate agent is the best option for most new arrivals.
 Rental agents in Utrecht will have in-depth knowledge about the local property market and are best placed to help expats find a house or apartment that meets their requirements.

 Renting accommodation in Utrecht

 When renting a property in Utrecht, expats should look out for a lease agreement that suits them and their expected duration of stay in the city.
 Expats who know when they plan on leaving Utrecht may opt for a lease with a fixed period and set end date, while others may prefer an open-ended lease, valid for an indefinite period.